Rojas lifts Marlins over Mets 3-2 to snap 7-game skid

 Walker, who hadn’t recorded an out in the eighth since he tossed eight innings for Arizona on April 27, 2017, carried a one-hit shutout into the eighth Wednesday before giving up a leadoff double to Lewin Diaz.
 After Lewis Brinson popped out, Eddy Alvarez chased Walker by working a four-pitch walk.

 Alex Jackson, who singled in the third for the Marlins’ first hit, greeted Seth Lugo (4-3) with an RBI double.
-Pinch-hitter Nick Fortes struck out before Rojas blooped his go-ahead single.
+Pinch-hitter Nick Fortes struck out before Rojas, the oldest Marlins position player at 32 as well as the team leader in at-bats and batting average, blooped his go-ahead single.

-Walker walked three and struck out five.
-He went 0-8 with a 7.13 ERA in 13 second-half starts and finished the season with a 4.47 ERA in 159 innings, his most since 2015.
+“I think Walker threw an amazing game,” Rojas said.
+“Huge double by (Jackson) to give us the opportunity to hit with runners in scoring position.
+Something can always happen if you put the ball in play.
+So it was nice to see the boys offensively waking up later in the game right there.”

-Steven Okert (3-1) allowed one hit in a scoreless seventh.
-Richard Bleier tossed a one-hit eighth before Dylan Floro threw a perfect ninth for his 13th save.
+Steven Okert (3-1) pitched a scoreless seventh and Richard Bleier tossed a one-hit eighth before Dylan Floro threw a perfect ninth for his 13th save.

 Hernandez permitted two runs and six hits with no walks and six strikeouts in five innings.